Before you post to your social channels, be sure to follow this checklist to optimize your content and make it soar!

 Not sure if your content reflects your account strategy?
 Use your bio/about section as a litmus test.
 Make sure everything you publish from your page ties back to that mission statement.

 #2.
 Is this content right for my audience and provide value?

 When positioning content, always think about the audience.
 Consider:

 - What’s in it for them?
 What are they going to get out of reading this?
-If we want our audience to engage with our content, we have to provide value or position it in a way that is meaningful to them.
+If we want our audience to engage with our content, we have to provide value or position it in a way that is meaningful and will resonate with them.

-- Would YOU want to click on this post?
-Does the copy make you care or feel excited about the content?
+- Would YOU want to click on this content?
+Does this content make you feel excited, proud or want to learn more?